 The puppy and the lead on a leash

 Another thing that is often asked of me is "How to teach your puppy to walk on a leash".
-Strolling in a relaxed way, without the little one shooting like a madman.
-It is possible to teach our puppy to Piccolo levriero Italiano, how to walk relaxed beside us?
-How you do it?
+Strolling in a relaxed way, without the little one pulling like a tractor.
+Is it possible to teach our Italian Greyhound puppy, how to walk relaxed beside us?
+How can we train that?
 Short or long leash?

 Personally, with the puppies I start the leash training ... without using a leash!
 First of all, I teach the puppy on who to orient himself when conducting the lead, in this case on me.

 There is a difference between being on a leash and "minding your own business", sniffing around for needs.
 Conduct training always comes after the dog has fulfilled its physiological needs.
 Of course, to go to the toilet, I leave the leash very long and follow the dog while it looks for "the right place to do it" (if it is on a leash) or I leave it free (if the area is fenced and safe, for example your garden) Only after I start with the training.